pipeworks-asmith/pecha_kuchas/02-horde.md

 You mean games can have tests too?

-notes: Though this was *not* something I saw a lot of talk about at GDC, one of the features that I'm excited for is the ability to use Epic's Gauntlet Automation Framework to run automated tests on the build machines *or on device*.
+notes: Though this was *not* something I saw a lot of talk about at Unrealfest, one of the features that I'm excited for is the ability to use Epic's Gauntlet Automation Framework to run automated tests on the build machines *or on device*.
 Each CI build can kick off a suite of tests on a set of QA devices plugged into the build farm and give a report when those tests fail and in what circumstances, saving valuable QA time smoking daily builds

 ---
 # Device Manager